quochuyn/youtube_nlp_recommender/README.md

 # Data Access Statement

 The data is accessed live through Youtube's API and belongs to Youtube and its affiliates according to its [Terms of Services](https://developers.google.com/youtube/terms/api-services-terms-of-service).

+# Privacy Statement
+The default version of the app does not store user searches or preferences.
+The user can choose to go to the Account Setting tab to enable the saving of those preferences.